chunbochu/COMP670.chunbochu.github.io/projects/Othello.md

 the [COMP670-Othello-Student-Individual-VSCode.zip](COMP670-Othello-Student-Individual-VSCode.zip);
 download the file, unzip it, and import to your preferred IDE.
-Much of the code is provided in compiled class files, in the jar file in the `lib` folder.
+Much of the code is provided in compiled class files packaged as `OthelloGameLib.jar` in the `lib` folder.
 The provided Java source code (.java) files are heavily commented.

 Although you may choose any Java IDE of your preference, the starter